-Only DCB approved match balls may be used.
+Only DCB approved match balls may be used according to Section 13.

-2.C.2 Number of Overs Per Bowler
+40. Number of Overs Per Bowler

 No bowler may bowl more than 4 overs in an innings.
-This shall not change for interrupted or delayed games, however, the numbers are reduced in accordance with the revised number of overs.
+This shall not change for interrupted or delayed games, however, the number of overs shall be reduced in accordance with the revised number of overs.

-(Example: In an interrupted match where the number of overs per inning is revised to 11, one bowler may not bowl more than 3 overs and 4 bowlers may not bowl more than 2 overs (3 \times 1 and 2 \times 4), or when the revised number of overs is 10, no bowler may bowl more than 2 overs.)
+(Example: In an interrupted match where the number of overs per inning is revised to 11, one bowler may not bowl more than 3 overs and 4 bowlers may not bowl more than 2 overs ( $3 \times 1$ and $2 \times 4$ ), or when the revised number of overs is 10, no bowler may bowl more than 2 overs.)

-3.C.2 No Ball and Free Hit
+41. No Ball and Free Hit

-- 1) A No Ball shall result in a Free Hit for the batsman on strike. - 2) If this ball is also invalid (any kind of wide or no ball), then the subsequent ball is also a Free Hit for the batsman on strike. - 3) In the case of a Free Hit, the batsman can only be given out according to the conditions of a no ball, even if the ball is considered wide. - 4) Changes to fielding positions are not permitted for a Free Hit, except if the batsmen have changed ends. - 5) Otherwise Law 21.19 shall apply.
+- 1) A No Ball shall result in a Free Hit for the batter on strike. - 2) If this ball is also invalid (any kind of wide or no ball), then the subsequent ball is also a Free Hit for the batter on strike. - 3) In the case of a Free Hit, the batter can only be given out according to the conditions of a no ball, even if the ball is considered wide. - 4) Changes to fielding positions are not permitted for a Free Hit, except if the batters have changed ends or the no ball was the result of a fielding restriction breach, in which case the field may only be changed to the extent of correcting the breach.